jpalardy/warp/README.md

 warp
 ====

-Imagine if you could make a list of hostnames, and SSH to them by selecting one with a list picker.
+Imagine if you could SSH somewhere by picking a hostname from a list.

 Now you can: